khalil-ghali/chat-with-website/README.md

     ```
 ## How to Get Started
   1. Input any website´s URL.
-  2. Enter your API key.
+  2. Enter your API key(Only in the Open AI version)
   3. Ask questions.
   4. Get detailed, AI-generated answers.
+## Please Note that if you have a CUDA compatible graphic card, your app will run on GPU for faster processing, if you don't have it that's fine It will run on you CPU but a little slower.